marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Vectorization**: Vectorization is a programming technique allowing simple operations to be applied to every element of a container.
 Normal python containers (lists, dictionaries etc.) do not support vectorization, but numpy arrays do.
 Vectorization is a huge time-saver, both in terms of time spent writing code, and in execution speed.

-**Visual Studio Code / VSCode**: The Integrated Development Environment used in this module